breatheco-de/content/src/content/how-to/javascript-array-last.md

 ---
 title: "How to get the last element of an Array in Javascript?"
-excerpt: "Learn different techniques to retrieve the last element of an array in JavaScript.
+subtitle: "Learn different techniques to retrieve the last element of an array in JavaScript.
 You can access the last element by using the length property of arrays."
 tags: ["javascript", "arrays"]
 authors: ["bran18"]